 As for the writings of Ouspensky and Gurdjieff, I know enough to satisfy me that I have no time for them.
 I seek real knowledge and therefore avoid all unverifiable speculation.
 I have seen enough of that as a psychiatrist.
 You might as well recommend Mme.
 Blavatsky's Isis Unveiled or the compendious opus of Rudolph Steiner or Bô-Yin-Râ (why not Schneiderfranken?).
 Anyway, I thank you for your good intentions.

-It is so difficult to establish facts that I detest anything that obscures them.
-You can attribute this to a déformation professionelle.
+that I detest anything that obscures them.
+You can attribute this to

-Hope you will excuse my freedom of thought,
+Hope you will excuse my freedom of

 Your sincerely, C. G. Jung.»